Alvin W Vogtle Electric Generating Plant, or Plant Vogtle, is located in Burke County, near Waynesboro, Georgia, US.

 Plant Vogtle is jointly owned by Georgia Power (45.7%), a subsidiary of Southern Company, Oglethorpe Power (30%), Municipal Electric Authority of Georgia (22.7%) and Dalton Utilities (1.6%).
 It is operated by the Southern Nuclear Operating Company.

-In February 2012, the US Nuclear Regulatory Commission had approved the construction and operation of units 3 and 4.
+In February 2012, the US Nuclear Regulatory Commission (NRC) approved the construction and operation of units 3 and 4.
 The two units are the first nuclear plants to be approved in the US since the Three Mile Island plant accident in 1979.

 Units 1 and 2 of the Vogtle Electric Generating Plant were built at a cost of approximately $8.87bn.
 The partial meltdown of the Three Mile Island nuclear plant in the state of Pennsylvania in 1979 caused the initial budget, of $668m, to increase to $8.87bn owing to new safety measures and designs.

 Construction restarted in 1977.
 The two units were originally licensed until 2027 and 2029, respectively.
 In 2009, the licences were renewed until 16 January 2047 and 9 February 2049.
 The units employ more than 800 workers.

 The two units were designed and constructed by the Bechtel Power Corporation and Southern Company Services.

-The Plant Vogtle containment is a cylindrical structure measuring 140ft in diameter and 226ft-high.
-It has 4ft-thick walls and its interiors are layered with carbon steel plate.
+The Plant Vogtle containment is a cylindrical structure measuring 140ft in diameter and 226ft high.
+It has 4ft-thick walls and interiors layered with carbon steel plate.

 The plant has two 355t reactor vessels on the ground level.
 Two 548ft-high cooling towers release non-radioactive water vapour.
 Other components include turbines, generators, a computerised control room, four reactor coolant pumps, high-voltage switchyards and a chemistry lab.

 The plant receives water for cooling the condenser from the Savannah River.
 The two units make use of 1% of the average annual flow from the river.

 Georgia Power applied for certification of the two latest units with the Georgia Public Service Commission (PSC) in August 2008.
 The early site permit for constructing the units was granted by the NRC in August 2009, after which the groundwork started.